Daily readings

 Saturday, December 26, 2026

 Saint Stephen, The First Martyr.
 Christmas.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaint Stephen, The First Martyr